 - A protein coat called a capsid, which packages and protects the genetic material, and

 - There is sometimes a lipid (fat) envelope outside the capsid.

 Putting it simply, a virus exists only to reproduce its RNA or DNA and it does so by parasitising a host cell, using the host’s metabolism to do the work for it.

 Because they are unable to make proteins, fats and genetic material without the help of a host cell, viruses are unable to exist independently of other organisms and can only survive and reproduce by invading a host cell and hijacking the host cell’s metabolism.
 A virus infects a cell by attaching itself to receptors on the cell surface and injecting its genetic material into the cell.
 This genetic material “reprograms” the cell’s DNA to make it produce more viruses.
 When the cell dies this new viral material is released.
 It then infects more cells – it “goes viral”.

 Viruses can cause a wide variety of diseases – from infections such as the common cold and influenza, cold sores and chicken pox, to much more serious diseases such as rabies, AIDS, Ebola and now Covid 19.
 They can also cause cancer in many animal species.
 Such as the HPV virus which is implicated in causing cervical and oral cancers.

 Can you treat viruses?

 Treatments for diseases caused by viruses are dependent on the type of virus.
 The development of vaccines has reduced the severity or, in some cases, eliminated many viral diseases.
 Smallpox has effectively been eliminated by the use of vaccination, which was first developed and used at the end of the 18th century.
 Polio regularly caused widespread epidemics in the past, which has been controlled with use of vaccines.
 As have diseases such as measles, mumps and chickenpox.
-There is currently no recognised treatment or vaccine available for Covid 19.

 How do viruses affect the eyes?